 Hi Everyone, it is Mrs. Fearless Dining’s husband, David.

 It’s Christmas morning, and your kids are up faster than Santa’s sleigh sped around the world last night.
 They need some kind of breakfast to fuel the present-opening frenzy.
 There’s the usual daily breakfast stuff (blah).

 Please let Sandi know how your family enjoys these Peanut Butter Cinnamon Rolls!
 (She already knows how much I enjoyed them – it meant a trip to the virtual doghouse, but it was so worth it!)
 If you prefer regular cinnamon rolls, try her Gluten Free Cinnamon Rolls recipe!

-Peanut butter is even more delicious and also more healthful than cinnamon rolls, and it’s just as tempting.
-Combine peanut butter and cinnamon rolls, and even those with the steeliest wills will be wiping crumbs off their faces (while your wife is not looking and after she asked you to wait until the photos were done.
+Peanut butter is even more delicious and more healthful than cinnamon rolls, and it’s just as tempting.
+Combine peanut butter and cinnamon rolls, and even those with the steeliest wills will be wiping crumbs off their faces (while your wife is not looking and after she asked you to wait until the photos are done.

 I’m only human, and these were sitting around for hours!).

 But there is more to say: by using peanut butter in these delicious rolls, the protein content slows down the hyper-burn rate a bit.
 We’ve lowered the likelihood of sugar-crash-temper-tantrum-driven tears falling among the shreds of wrapping paper.

 And that, my friends, is a blessing on Christmas morning.

 If you celebrate holidays other than Christmas, then make these peanut butter cinnamon rolls on New Year’s Eve to help you recover on New Year’s morning.
 (But good luck on keeping them around that long!)

 Note this post was updated from an old December 2019 post with more information.